 Overview & challenge

 Aventus, a secondary Vocational Education and Training institute in the Netherlands, operates six campuses with 1,150 instructors and staff.
-Their main campus is designed to handle around 8,000 to 10,000 people, and their classrooms are designed for 30 students.
+Their main campus is designed to accommodate around 8,000 to 10,000 people and their classrooms are designed for 30 students.
 Post pandemic, they decided to begin at a capacity of 15 per cent of students and six students per room.
 Aventus needed to ensure that everyone adhered to the social distancing rules, to facilitate a safe return to campus for these 1,500 students.
 And thanks to their existing Cisco infrastructure, they did not have to look far.
 They were able to leverage the technology that they already had in place.

-Safe return to campus via real-time occupancy monitoring
+Ensuring campus safety with real-time occupancy monitoring

 Just a couple of years before the pandemic, Aventus had deployed a new Cisco network.
 Hendri Boer, who handles IT infrastructure and cybersecurity at Aventus, deployed Cisco DNA as the core technology that powers their new software-defined infrastructure.
 Aventus worked with Dutch Cisco partner Axians, to deploy a futureproof network.